tekumara/notes/github-cli.md

 You've tried to sync a remote repo that does not have an upstream, ie: is not a fork.
 eg: `gh repo sync PyGithub/PyGithub`

-#### could not compute title or body defaults: could not find any commits between master and master
+#### could not compute title or body defaults: could not find any commits between main and main

 If you are trying to raise a PR against the upstream repo make sure you have it as a remote: